etsaone/etsa/Constitution.md

 Generally, in the context of online communities, "The Server Owner" is considered to have all the powers of the Monarch.

-**ETSA One is the head of the Monarchy, & the Monarch of the ETSA.**
+**ETSA One is the Monarch of the ETSA.**

 ## Section 2

 The Monarch is the head of the Monarchy.
-This branch yields THE MEGA ABSOLUTE POWER OVER THE ENTIRETY OF THE COMMONWEALTH.

 This Democracy, This constitution is all created and authorised and run by the Monarchy of the Commonwealth.
 All the Monarch's powers are passed on to the legislative, executive and the judicial branches democratically using this constitution, at will of the Monarch.